db1group/buster/README.md

 First of all, you need have a project with Java or Kotlin that uses Frameworks Spring or Quarkus.
 You can add the dependency using a management dependencies like Gradle or Maven, or, you can do the download of jar from Maven Central Repository.

-### Classes that you need know
+### Class that you need know

-The Buster Core Project, have the simples interfaces `Command` and `Query`.
+The Buster Core Project, have the interfaces `Command` and `Query`.
 That interfaces you must use in commands and queries.
 For all commands or queries you need have a Handle, for command you must create a class and implement the `CommandHandle` interface, and for Queries, you must create a class and implement the `QueryHandle` interface.

-After that you created the class commands, queries, commands handles and queries handle, you can use the interface `CommandBus` to execute commands, and `QueryBus` to execute queries.
+After that you created the commands, queries, commands handles and queries handle, you can use the interface `CommandBus` to execute commands, and `QueryBus` to execute queries.

 The interfaces must be injected by management beans of the quarkus or the spring.
 For Quarkus, you must use `@Inject` and for Spring you must use `@Autowired`.
 See the examples bellow.